 Community Ecology Learning Objectives:

-- Recognize that species diversity (richness and evenness) is important for community function.
+- Calculate species diversity indices and compare indices between different communities, recognizing that species diversity (richness and evenness) is important for community function.

 - Describe the simple model of island biogeography, and roles of island size and distance from a mainland source in determining number of species at equilibrium.